 Even if you don’t own a Nest or an Echo, you can still take advantage of Awair’s new partnership with IFTTT.
 That means that you can work with WeMo switches to control your air quality, or receive notifications on Slack and monitor air quality factors by way of a Google document.
 You can even create charts to keep tabs on trends in your air quality, should you be so inclined.

-Ultimately, this new suite of integrations allows for Awair to become a more useful tool — rather than simply telling users about their air quality, the device now helps users actually do something as well.
-Moving forward, it looks like Awair will be exploring how to make any and all air-quality devices smart, simply by way of an attachment of sorts.
+Ultimately, this new suite of integrations allows for Awair to become a more useful tool.
+Rather than simply telling users about their air quality, the device now helps users actually do something about it as well.
+Moving forward, it looks like Awair will be exploring how to make any and all air-quality devices smart by way of an attachment.